 So, who were all of the king’s consorts — and what happened to them?

-1. Catherine of Aragon
+1. Catherine Of Aragon

-Catherine of Aragon was Henry VIII’s first wife, and his longest marriage.
+Catherine of Aragon was Henry VIII’s first wife and his longest marriage.
 After his brother died, Henry obtained a papal dispensation to marry his wife, Catherine, as he had been in love with her for some time.
-For 23 years, Henry and Catherine remained married and produced a daughter, named Mary.
+For 23 years, Henry and Catherine remained married and produced a daughter named Mary.

-Most scholars agree that Catherine of Aragon may have been the only one of Henry VIII’s wives that he really, truly loved.
-Several declarations given by him over the years professed undying love for her.
+Most scholars agree that Catherine of Aragon may have been the only one of Henry VIII’s wives that he truly loved.
+Several declarations by him over the years professed undying love for her.

-He pleaded his case with his advisor, Thomas More, and claimed that since his wife had previously been married to his brother, his marriage was invalid.
+He pleaded his case with Thomas More and claimed that since his wife had previously been married to his brother, his marriage was invalid.
 When the Pope refused, Henry VIII began his own church, the Church of England.

-While many believed that he truly felt his marriage was impure and invalid, there were those who believed that Henry VIII actually left Catherine, and the Catholic Church, at the behest of the woman he had been hoping to make his mistress – Anne Boleyn.
+While many believed that he truly felt his marriage was impure and invalid, there were those who believed that Henry VIII actually left Catherine and the Catholic Church at the behest of the woman he had been hoping to make his mistress: Anne Boleyn.